akicklig/Automated-Executive-Reporting/README.md

 # Automated-Executive-Reporting
-Created an automated workflow that queries data from SQL, updates Excel charts, generates a PowerPoint, and delivers an Outlook e-mail.
+Created a workflow that queries data from SQL and then automatically updates Excel charts, generates a PowerPoint, and delivers an Outlook e-mail.

 ## Objective